rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    Ranking the students with a performance heatmap view

-The ranking shown here in :numref:`rankingStudents` is produced with the default *NetFlows* rule (see tutorial :ref:`Ranking-Tutorial-label`).
+The ranking shown here in :numref:`rankingStudents` is produced with the default :ref:`NetFlows ranking rule <NetFlows-Ranking-label>`.
 With a mean marginal correlation of +0.361 (see :numref:`rankingQuality` Lines 15-) associated with a low standard deviation (0.248), the result represents a rather *fair weighted consensus* made between the individual courses' marginal rankings.

 .. code-block:: pycon
    :name: rankingQuality